 In the realm of points travel, people often brag about booking “free travel.”
-Unless you’re booking a ticket through Chase Travel Portal, for example, you’re probably not going to get an outright free ticket.
+Unless you’re booking a ticket through the Chase Travel Portal, for example, you’re probably not going to get an outright free ticket.

 When you use points to book travel, particularly when you use transferable rewards points via an airline partner such as United MileagePlus, you’ll pay a certain amount in miles and a certain amount in cash.

-The reason why this exists is that airplane tickets consist of 2 pieces: the fare and taxes and fees.
+The reason why this exists is that airplane tickets consist of 2 pieces: the fare and the taxes and fees.